usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 7. ODE \-\-\-\-\-\-\--VsdMessage\-\-\-\-\-\--\> SDC // ODE sends the actual VSD message to SDC

-[Requirements for sending VSD message to SDC over UDP are the following:]{.underline}
+Requirements for sending VSD message to SDC over UDP are the
+following:

 1. IP address or Domain Name of the SDC server